Electoral Endorsement Process Working Group

 A show brought to you by the Maine chapter of the Democratic Socialists of America.
 We touch on various topics including electoral and direct action in the state of Maine, interviews with prominent left Mainers, working class history, and more!

 Maine DSA for a Livable Portland

 The working class demands a city we can all live and thrive in.
-Our campaign crafted referendum initiatives brought forth for the November 2022 election to raise the minimum wage and abolish the sub-minimum wage, strengthen tenant protections, and reduce the number of short term rentals.
-It also supported the full slate of charter amendments proposed by the elected charter commission.
+Our campaign crafted and supported referenda in the November 2022 election to raise the minimum wage and abolish the sub-minimum wage, strengthen tenant protections, and reduce the number of short term rentals.
+It also supported the full slate of charter amendments proposed by Portland’s elected charter commission.